Powered By People

 Texas Voter ID

 In Texas, voters are required to present an acceptable form of photo identification when voting in person.
 This webpage outlines the types of IDs required, how to obtain them, and what to do if you cannot get an ID in time.
+It should also be noted that you need both an acceptable photo ID (listed below) as well as proof of residency (types of acceptable proof of residency are available under “What to Do If You Can’t Get the ID in Time“) if the two addresses don’t match.

 To vote in Texas, you must present one of the following forms of photo identification: